-The ethics and application of our values in the helping profession is constantly under the radar.
-Help seekers, colleagues and other professions in vastly different fields continue to question the intentions of therapists and other helping professionals.
-As a social worker bound by a written code of ethics, the scepticism surrounding the integrity of clinicians has increased since, through my years of practising psychotherapy.
+The ethics and application of our values in the helping profession are constantly under the microscope.
+Help seekers, colleagues, and other professionals in vastly different fields continue to question the intentions of therapists and other helping professionals.
+As a social worker bound by a written code of ethics, the scepticism surrounding the integrity of clinicians has increased through my years of practising psychotherapy.

-Indeed, therapists have learned skill set which are very powerful in terms of capacity to intervene with our clients.
-We intervene, sometimes, in challenging situations in which our patients affective state is elevated to a potentially dangerous level.
+Indeed, therapists have learned skill sets that are very powerful in terms of the capacity to intervene with our clients.
+We intervene, sometimes, in challenging situations in which our patient’s affective state is elevated to a potentially dangerous level.
 Without this code of ethics, the very same set of skills that has the power to soothe, de-escalate, and dig underneath psychological trauma, years of unhealthy thinking has a dark side.

-These are skills mobilised for justice have a vastly dangerous potential to hurt with a small degree of energy invested, but, have a large potential for unethical and overtly intentional collateral damage by rogue or burnt out therapists.
+These are skills mobilised for justice that have a vastly dangerous potential to hurt with a small degree of energy invested, but, have a large potential for unethical and overtly intentional collateral damage by rogue or burnt-out therapists.

-As a person carrying a schizophrenia diagnosis who can be at times very paranoid, I can tell you I have personally questioned the ethics my workers, therapists, psychiatrists and members of my treatment teams.
-I sometimes wonder: Why is this the case?
+As a person carrying a schizophrenia diagnosis who can be at times very paranoid, I can tell you I have personally questioned the ethics of workers, therapists, psychiatrists, and members of my treatment teams.
+I sometimes wonder why this is the case.

-Maybe this is due to experiences in which I was mistreated and felt the fall out of bad judgement calls by therapists.
-In these case, I often wondered again: Why is this happening?
-As a therapist in an Article 31 clinic, with its regulations and code for practising psychotherapy, the answers to my questions are little more clear.
-Sure, with rising caseloads and no show policies regarding client attendance, I have experienced the pushback myself from supervisors and directors who need to balance the numbers, worker productivity and billable hours when it comes to keeping the doors of the clinic open.
+Maybe this is due to experiences in which I was mistreated and felt the fallout of bad judgement calls by therapists.
+In these cases, I often wondered: Why is this happening?
+As a therapist in an Article 31 clinic, with its regulations and code for practising psychotherapy, the answers to my questions are a little more clear.
+Sure, with rising caseloads and no-show policies regarding client attendance, I have experienced the pushback myself from supervisors and directors who need to balance the numbers, worker productivity, and billable hours when it comes to keeping the doors of the clinic open.

 I will never forget speaking with my clinical supervisor years back when she first started.
-I said to her: ‘Transfer this client, its not going to work, and someone is going to get hurt.’
-But, she was new to her position, eager to troubleshoot clinical problems, and make it work.
+I said to her: ‘Transfer this client, it’s not going to work, and someone is going to get hurt.’
+But she was new to her position, eager to troubleshoot clinical problems and make it work.
 I knew better though.
 I knew that I wasn’t the person who was going to help this client.
-To be even more clear, I knew this person needed help, but I was not capable to helping.
+To be even more clear, I knew this person needed help, but I was not capable of helping.

 In the end, I was right.
-One day on the way to work I got a text message from this client’s mother.
+One day, on the way to work, I got a text message from this client’s mother.
 My client, the same one I requested to be transferred, attempted suicide the night before.
-I will never forget reading that message, and pulling over to the side of the road, pained, hurt, angry, and all the emotions that come with my request not being taken seriously when the time finally came and the client finally attempted suicide.
+I will never forget reading that message, and pulling over to the side of the road, pained, hurt, angry, and all the emotions that came with my request not being taken seriously, when the time finally came and the client attempted suicide.